jacklul/asuswrt-scripts/README.md

 ## [`update-notify.sh`](/scripts/update-notify.sh)

 This script will send you a Telegram message when new router firmware is available.
-You need create a Telegram bot for this to work.
+You need to create a Telegram bot for this to work.

 ```sh
 curl -fsSL "https://raw.githubusercontent.com/jacklul/asuswrt-scripts/master/scripts/update-notify.sh" -o /jffs/scripts/update-notify.sh